-That is, queries with execution time above a certain threshold,
+These are the queries the execution time of which is above a certain

-a much bigger impact on performance than rare slow queries.
+bigger impact on performance than rare slow queries.
+To ensure comprehensive

 However, capturing all queries can consume I/O bandwidth and cause the slow query log file to quickly grow very large.
 To limit the amount of queries captured by the slow query log, use the query sampling feature available in Percona Server.

 log_slow_rate_limit variable defines the fraction of queries captured by